 Chicken Sloppy Joe Stuffed Potatoes

 One of my favorite comfort food recipes is Rachael Ray’s Turkey Sloppy Joes.
-I don’t know how I found it, because I didn’t see it on TV.
 I’ve been making it for about nine years.
 I have the recipe memorized now, but I don’t measure anything and add and subtract ingredients as I please.

 All throughout the recipe, the recipe directs me to find my “Grown Helper” to help me with the tasks that involve a big knife.
 I’m reminded to wash my hands, and keep my fingers away from the small paring knife I’m trusted to use.